 Expert input in the review is organised through the involvement of the Technical Advisory Committee that consists of not less than 5 multi-disciplinary specialists.
 Anyone who wishes to review the EIA report can apply to NEMA to inspect the EIA report.

 NEMA is required, within 14 days of receiving the EIA report, to invite the lead agents and the public to give comments.
 Within 3 months of receiving the EIA report, NEMA has to take a decision on the report.

 The approval of the EIA report leads to a decision on the issuing of an environmental impact assment licence.
 Whether a licence is granted or not is based on the following criteria:

 - Public hearing report

-- any other information the REMA may require
+- any other information the NEMA may require

 Such a licence is required before other licences (trading, commercial or development) can be issued.
 EIA approval and project approval are thus two separate decisions taken by different competent authorities.

 NEMA takes the decision on the environmental impact study report approval as well as on the issuing of the environmental impact assessment licence.

 Terms and conditions are formulated for the environmental impact assessment licence.